Skip to main content

 • oxathiapiprolin plus mandipropamid (Orondis Ultra): 5.5 to 8.0 fl oz/A; PHI 0d, REI 4, Group 49 & 40.

-• Reynoutria sachalinensis extract (Regalia): 1.0 to 4.0 qt/A; foliar or ground application; PHI 0d, REI 4h, Groups P05.
+• Reynoutria sachalinensis extract (Regalia): 1.0 to 4.0 qt/A, foliar or ground application; PHI 0d, REI 4h, Groups P05.
 Apply to ensure thorough coverage.
-Apply with another fungicide for downy mildew; see label.
+Apply with another fungicide for downy mildew.

 • trifloxystrobin (Flint): 4.0 fl oz/A; PHI 0d, REI 12h, Group 11.
-Do not rotate with another group 11 fungicide.
-Labeled for disease supression only.
+Do not rotate with another Group 11 fungicide.
+Suppression only.
 See label for restrictions.

-• zoxamide plus mancozeb (Gavel75DF): 1.5 to 2.0 lb/A; PHI 5d, REI 48h, Groups 22 & M03.
-Do not tank mix Gavel with another M3 fungicide if the target pest is only downy mildew.
+• zoxamide plus mancozeb (Gavel 75DF): 1.5 to 2.0 lb/A; PHI 5d, REI 48h, Groups 22 & M03.
+Do not tank mix with another Group M3 fungicide if the target pest is only downy mildew.
 Tank-mix only if a partner is required to control other diseases, such as copper for bacterial disease.

-Vines can be infected any time during the growing season.
+Vines can be infected by Phytophthora capsici any time during the growing season.
 Dark, water-soaked lesions develop on vines and can girdle the stem, resulting in rapid collapse and death of foliage above the lesion.
-Fruit rot can occur anytime in the season and typically begins as a water-soaked lesion becoming covered with white yeast-like mold.
+Fruit rot can occur anytime after fruit develops and typically begins as a water-soaked lesion that becomes covered with white yeast-like mold.
 Fruit infection progresses rapidly, resulting in complete collapse of the fruit and total crop loss.
-Phytophthora capsici cannot be managed by fungicide applications alone; successful disease control is achieved only by a season-long effort to manage water and other cultural practices.
+P. capsici cannot be managed by fungicide applications alone; successful disease control is achieved only by a season-long effort to manage water and other cultural practices.
 The single most effective way to control this disease is to prevent its movement into clean fields by equipment, humans, or infested water.
-Plant susceptible crops (tomatoes, peppers, eggplant, and all cucurbit species plus lima beans) in fields that have no history of this disease and are well-drained.
-Plant non-vining crops on raised beds, avoid planting in low areas where water puddles from and improve drainage by sub-soiling after heavy rain events.
+Plant susceptible crops (tomatoes, peppers, eggplant, all cucurbit species, and lima beans) in fields that have no history of this disease and are well-drained.
+Plant non-vining crops on raised beds, avoid planting in low areas where water puddles from, and improve drainage by sub-soiling after heavy rain events.
 Promptly disk under small areas where the disease appears along with a border of healthy appearing plants.
 Avoid working in wet fields and compacting the soil.

 • ametoctradin plus dimethomorph (Zampro): 14.0 fl oz/A; PHI 0d, REI 12h, Groups 45 & 40.